gardener/documentation/website/documentation/getting-started/features/hibernation.md

 ## How to Configure / Trigger Hibernation

 The easiest way to configure hibernation schedules is via the dashboard.
 Of course, this is reflected in the shoot's spec and can also be maintained there.
 Before a cluster is hibernated, constraints in the Shoot's status will be evaluated.
-There might be conditions (mostly revolving around mutating/validating webhooks) that would block a successful wake-up.
+There might be conditions (mostly revolving around mutating / validating webhooks) that would block a successful wake-up.
 In such a case, the constraint will block hibernation in the first place.

 ![](./images/trigger-hibernation.png)